documize/community/README.md

 ## Product/Technical Support

-For both Community and Enterprise editions, please contact our help desk for product help, suggestions and other enquiries.
+For both Community and Community+ editions, please contact our help desk for product help, suggestions and other enquiries.

 <support@documize.com>